gpbl/react-day-picker/docs/Basic.md

 }
 ```

-[This example](http://www.gpbl.org/react-day-picker/examples/#disabled) shows a similar implementation.
+Check out [this example](http://www.gpbl.org/react-day-picker/examples/#disabled) shows a similar implementation.

 ## Next steps

+The `selectedDays` function and the `onDayClick` event handler can implement a more complex logic to make the date picker more powerful.
+For example, you can make the date picker to [select a range of days](http://www.gpbl.org/react-day-picker/examples/#range).

+You can go deeper with your customization using **modifiers**.
 Modifiers are a powerful concept behind react-day-picker.
 Read more about them in the [next chapter](Modifiers.md).